 PSYCHTRY-405C.
-SUBINTERNSHIP IN INTERNAL MEDICINE/PSYCHIATRY.
+SUBINTERNSHIP IN INTERNAL MEDICINE/PSYCHIA-TRY.
 This course is an intensive clinical experience in the diagnosis and treatment of severe and incapacitating co-morbid medical and psychiatric disorders requiring acute hospitalization.
 Students participating in this four-week elective based in Duke North Hospital are expected to function with intern-level responsibility, assuming complete care of assigned patients.
 The Medicine/Psychiatry faculty on the GenMed 12 service provides direct supervision.
 The goal of the elective is to refine and then clinically apply a basic knowledge base from the fields of Internal Medicine and Psychiatry.
 Participation at selected case conferences and didactic sessions is expected.
 Additionally, each student is required to present two patient case-based, critically appraised topics during the elective.
 Call is taken in both Medicine and Psychiatry in alternating fashion every fifth night.
+For more information, please contact Dr. Sarah Rivelli at 668-0869 or via email, sarah.rivelli@duke.edu.
 Prerequisite: permission of instructor and successful completion of PSC-205C and MD-205C.
+C-L MED-ICINE 407C.
 Credit: 5.
 Enrollment: max 1.
-Raj, Christopher

-PSYCHTRY-435C.
-MODERN PSYCHOTHERAPY: INTENSIVE CLINICAL INTRO-DUCTION.
-In this full-time (or near full-time) introduction, the student participates actively in assessment of outpatients for psychotherapy, short-term psychotherapy of inpatients, ongoing psychotherapy groups, and family therapy sessions.
+Rivelli, Marks, and Gagliardi PSYCHTRY-435C.
+MODERN PSYCHOTHERAPY: INTENSIVE CLINICAL INTRODUCTION.
+In this full-time (or near full-time) introduction, the student participates actively in assessment of outpatients for psychotherapy including short-term psychotherapy of inpatients, ongoing psychotherapy groups, and family therapy sessions.
 In addition he/she attends seminars on the various psychotherapeutic approaches: psychoanalytically oriented, cognitive, behavioral, interpersonal, systemic, etc. Readings are assigned and discussed.
 The student may pursue an area of special interest in greater depth with a selected preceptor.
 Permission of instructor is required to elect the course at any time other than section 41 of the fall term.
+For more information please contact Dr. Harold Kudler at 286-6933 or via email at kudle001@mc.duke.edu.
 Credit: 4.
-Enrollment: min 1.
-Prerequisites: instructor approval and satisfactory completion of PSC-205C.
+Enrollment: max.
+3; min 1.
+Pre-requisites: instructor approval and satisfactory completion of PSC-205C.
 Kudler

 PSYCHTRY-443C.
-CLINICAL ASPECTS OF ALCOHOL AND DRUG ABUSE.
-This course offers students experience in the outpatient treatment of patients with substance use disorders.
-Students are based at the Durham VAMC Substance Abuse Outpatient Program (VA-SAOP), with exposure at other Duke-affiliated treatment facilities.
-Emphasis is placed on understanding the relationships between addictive disorders and other psychiatric conditions and between addictions treatment and general medical care.
+ADDICTION PSYCHIATRY.
+Students are exposed to a spectrum of settings for treatment of substance use disorders.
+Students are based at the Durham VAMC Substance Abuse Outpatient Program, with additional experience at other Duke-affiliated inpatient and outpatient facilities.
+Emphasis is placed on understanding the relationships between addictive disorders and other psychiatric and medical conditions.
 Experiences include diagnostic evaluation, pharmacological management, and individual, group, and family psychotherapy.
-Students function as members of the multidisciplinary treatment team at either site.
+Students function as members of the multidisciplinary treatment team at the VA program.
+For more information and for approval, please contact Dr. Roy Stein at 286-0411 or via email at stein001@mc.duke.edu.
 Credit: 4.
 Enrollment max 1.
-Prerequisites: instructor approval and satisfactory completion of PSC-205C.
-Stein.
+Prerequisites: instructor approval at least 4 weeks in advance and satisfactory completion of PSYCHTRY 205C.
+Stein, Anderson-Brown, Book, Bradford, and Loro